Liberal arts education

 Except for professional careers that have a very specific career path (like those in medicine, law or engineering), each major can lead to many different types of careers.

-- where people with that major often work
+- where alumni work

 - the types of work they do

-- which school they attended
+- which cities they live in